Thinking outside the box by looking outside the industry.

 Providing education, support, and opportunity.

-The Adobe Digital Academy awards promising candidates with scholarships to attend an intensive three-month web development boot camp at General Assembly in San Francisco, Lehi, Austin or New York City.
-Each scholarship includes tuition as well as a living stipend so students don’t have to hold down another job while attending the boot camp.
+The Adobe Digital Academy awards promising candidates with scholarships to attend an intensive three-month web development boot camp at General Assembly.
+Each scholarship includes tuition as well as a living stipend so candidates can focus full-time on the boot camp.

-Once they complete the boot camp, qualified students can interview for technical internships at Adobe.
-To help ensure our interns’ success, we focus the program on growth mindset and provide them with ongoing feedback and a supportive community.
-Each intern also works with three mentors: one from the technical team, one from an Adobe employee network with which the intern identifies, and one Digital Academy program graduate.
-Ultimately, many of our interns go on to pursue full-time software engineering positions at Adobe.
+Once they complete the boot camp, qualified students can interview for technical apprenticeships at Adobe.
+To help ensure our candidates' success, we focus the program on growth mindset and provide them with ongoing feedback and a supportive community.
+Each candidate also works with three mentors: one from the technical team, one from an Adobe employee network with which the intern identifies, and one Digital Academy program graduate.
+Ultimately, many of our candidates go on to pursue full-time positions at Adobe.